Kerrie Hipgrave: Adult, Child, Adolescent & Tic Therapist

 3. Read, complete and sign a Client Profile Form and Working Agreement attached in your confirmation email.

 - Client Profile Form

+There is an initial consultation/assessment before counselling starts.
 A course of treatment consists of between 10-12 sessions, depending on the client and the therapist and it is vital that clients are committed to complete the whole course of treatment.
 Sessions are weekly and last for 50 minutes on the same day and at the same time.
-Private sessions cost £60 per session, payable in cash at the end of each session.
+Private sessions are payable in cash at the end of each session.
 If I cancel a session, you will not be expected to pay for it and, where possible, I will offer you another appointment.
-Sessions which you cancel incur a £15 cancellation fee.
+All cancelled sessions are payable in full.